Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 A Know Your Customer program involves various processes designed to determine whether a person is who they say they are.
 This typically includes identity verification as well as other AML screenings.
 In many ways, KYC can be thought of as a type of mini background check that a customer must pass before they are allowed to open an account with a financial institution.

-Financial institutions working with other businesses — for example, third-party contractors — are also required to verify key details about those companies.
-When the KYC process is applied to businesses instead of individuals, it’s known as Know Your Business (KYB).
+Financial institutions working with other businesses — for example, third-party contractors — are also required to verify key details about those partners.
+When the KYC process is applied to businesses instead of individuals, it’s often referred to as Know Your Business (KYB).

 Customer due diligence (CDD)